 While pressing the solenoid B button, turn the hex wrench in the plunger system relief valve (fig. 39) until the plunger system pressure gauge shows 1,000 psi.
-Turn the hex wrench clockwise to increase pressure, counterclockwise to lower pressure.
+Turn the allen wrench clockwise to increase the pressure, counterclockwise to lower the pressure.

 Release the solenoid B button.